 “I was joking around with my teammates,” Valanciunas said through his wide, full-bearded grin.
 “This is Day One of my training camp.
 So yeah, you cannot ride a (stationary) bicycle and get in shape.
 Playing is a different shape.
 But I’ve been in these situations before, and I’ll work through it.”

 Indications are Valanciunas will be at work in the middle of the Grizzlies’ rotation on opening night in Miami.
-After sitting out all of the preseason as a precaution to rest a sore foot, Valanciunas is expected to join teammates for a second consecutive practice on Tuesday before the Grizzlies depart for Miami in advance of Wednesday’s season opener against the Heat.
+After sitting out all of the preseason as a precaution to rest a sore foot, Valanciunas joined teammates for a second consecutive practice on Tuesday before the Grizzlies departed for Wednesday’s season opener against the Heat.

 Grizzlies coach Taylor Jenkins said Valanciunas’ playing time will be managed conservatively in his return to game action, with the 7-footer’s minutes gradually increasing over time.
+Valanciunas’ status is expected to be updated after the team’s morning morning shootaround in Miami.
 Jenkins would not reveal whether he plans to start Valanciunas on Wednesday, but said he wants to see how the eighth-year veteran responds to a workload and recovery schedule leading into the game.

 The initial returns from Monday’s practice were positive.